Amazon Pay frequently asked questions (FAQ)

 If there are ever unauthorized Amazon Pay charges against your payment method, you can dispute the charge with us.
 You must notify us as quickly as possible, and no later than 13 months after the date of the transaction.
 Unless you have acted fraudulently or with negligence, you may not be held responsible for the charge.
 When you use Amazon Pay for qualified purchases on third-party websites, the condition of the item that you buy and its timely delivery may be guaranteed under the Amazon A-to-z Guarantee for Buyers.
 If you submit payment for a product or service and you do not receive the item or it is materially different than advertised by the merchant, you can dispute the transaction and request reimbursement.
 For more information, see the Buyer Dispute Program.

-We do not share your payment method information with merchants who accept Amazon Pay on their websites.
+We do not share your payment method information with merchants or charitable organizations that accept Amazon Pay on their websites.
 You do not need to disclose your payment information to others when you use Amazon Pay.
 Because your Amazon Pay transactions are linked to your Amazon account, any changes you make to payment methods on the Amazon Pay website will appear in your Amazon account (and vice versa).